A heat pump can slash your heating bill by 1/3 to 2/3 and heat your home without fossil fuels.

 How can I get one?

-Also consider energy efficiency measures.
-The cheapest and most sustainable energy is energy that you you don’t use.
-Is your home is tightly sealed and properly ventilated?
+Always Start with Energy Efficiency The cheapest and most sustainable energy is power that you don’t use.
+Before you change your heating system, is your home is tightly sealed and properly ventilated?

 Free weatherization assistance is available for Native and non-Native households through Tlingit & Haida Regional Housing Authority.